LouisSart/BlockSolver/README.md

 More concretely if you are looking for solutions under a given depth threshold max_depth, and if after m moves you run into a state with estimate h such that m + h > max_depth, then you know you can avoid generating the children of that state because they will not lead you to a solution that satisfies the criterion max_depth.
 The closer the estimate is to the optimal solution length for the state, the more nodes the search algorithm will be able to prune.

-Usually the better pruning values require a lot of memory because they take into account the multiple caracteristics of each state (layout, permutation and orientation).
-As there are many possible combinations of those caracteristics, the number of entries in the table is higher.
+Usually the better pruning values require a lot of memory because they take into account the multiple characteristics of each state (layout, permutation and orientation).
+As there are many possible combinations of those characteristics, the number of entries in the table is higher.
 On the other hand a more 'lazy' heuristic table (that only takes into account the layout of the pieces for instance) will have a lower memory footprint but will store values that are further away from the optimal solution length on average.
 Which pruning value is best is mainly a tradeoff between RAM usage and mean value.

-TODO: Description of the algorithms for pruning table generation
+Pruning tables are generated using a breadth-first algorithm from the solved state.
+It iteratively generates all nodes at depth 1, then 2 ...
+Each newly encountered position is converted to a coordinate integer, and the depth at which it was found is written into an array.
+This array is then used as a lookup table by the search algorithms.
+As we get into deeper parts of the tree, it gets more and more rare to find a position that hasn't been visited yet and the generator slows down.
+To accelerate the generation algorithm, a backwards generator is used.
+The backwards generator starts from a not-yet-encoutered state S and generates its children.
+If one of them is a known position C, then depth(S) = depth(C) + 1.
+The table can thus be filled from the outer parts of the tree.
+The backwards generator cannot be used alone because at the beginning only the solved position is known at depth 0, and most of the unknown positions aren't connected with it.
+In this program the backwards search is triggered when most of the table is already set and only the outer layers of the tree are left to visit.

 ### Optimal Pruning Value ###

 This is the optimal pruning value.
 It is exactly equal to the optimal solution length and allows the search algorithm to prune every sub-optimal path, leaving only those which are optimal.
-This makes the search optimally fast, as it allows to only generate the path to the shortest solutions.
+This makes the search optimally fast, as it allows to only generate the paths to the shortest solutions.

 Pros: Finds the optimal path directly
 Cons: Big table size, cannot be used for big blocks